MeganJS/startup/README.md

 <br>await keyword goes in front of a call to a promise and blocks execution until the promise has resolved, and returns the result of the promise.
 <br>await and async are very useful in letting code run asynchronously but still has a flow to it that makes sense.
 Great for when working with many promises.

+Modules:
+<br>let you partition JS code.
+You need to import and export for the code to be visible outside of the module it exists in.

+Scope:
+<br>This: global use (outside of function or class or object) means runtime environment, ie a browser window
+<br>Function this - used in a function. refers to the object that owns the function.
+If function declared independently of object, then it's the same as global this.
+<br>Object this - used in an object, refers to the object
+<br>Closure - A this used in a function declared as part of an object will be an object this.
+Unless it is an arrow function, because arrow functions have the same this as their creation context.
+The Object was declared globally, so the this in the arrow function within it will likely also be global.

+Domain Name:
+<br> whois console utility lets you get info on a domain registry
+<br>A is Address (IP I guess)
+<br> dig console utility lets you get IP for a domain name
+<br> CNAME - canonical name - lets you map domain names to other domain names

+JSON:
+<br>The variable names are strings.
+<br>Only: boolean, number, string, array, object, and null types allowed.
+<br>JSON.parse makes it JS, thing.stringify makes it JSON